Tobechi15/Tobechi15/README.md

 - 👋 Hi, I’m @Tobechi15
-- 👀 I’m interested in web devlopment and EA Development
+- 👀 I’m interested in web development and EA Development
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me on whatsapp
+- 📫 How to reach me on Twitter or Instagram @itsTobechi
+-

 <!---
 Tobechi15/Tobechi15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.